Arbitrary-arity Tree Automata and QCTL: Application to

 As for \QCTL and \QCTLs, one can extend the previous construction for any \MSO formula $\phi$.
-As we have done for \QCTL with the definition of \QCTL[k], \EQCTL[k] and \AQCTL[k], we can define a similar notion of \emph{maximal number of quantifier alternation} in an \MSO formula.
 An~important point is that we do not distinguish between first-order and second-order quantifiers: both quantifiers are treated in the same way, via the projection operation; in~both cases, each quantifier alternation induces an exponential blow-up, due to the simulation step.
-By~proceeding exactly as for~\QCTL, and with the specific treatment of first-order quantifiers as explained above, we~get: \begin{theorem} Given a closed \MSO formula $\phi$ over~$\AtP$ with at most $k$ quantifier alternations (with $k>0$), we~can construct a \AAPTA $\Aut_\phi$ over $2^\AtP$ accepting exactly the trees satisfying~$\phi$.
-The automaton $\Aut_\phi$ has size $\tuple{\EXP{k}{\size\phi},\EXP{k}{\size\phi},\EXP{(k-1)}{\size\phi}, 1, \EXP{(k-1)}{\size\phi}}$. \end{theorem} As a corollary, we get the following results about decision procedures for \MSO via \AAPTA construction:
+By~proceeding exactly as for~\QCTL, and with the specific treatment of first-order quantifiers as explained above, we~get: \begin{theorem} Given a formula in~$\Delta_k$ for some~$k\geq 0$, we~can construct an \mbox{\AAPTA}~$\Aut_\phi$ over~$2^\AtP$ accepting exactly the trees satisfying~$\phi$.
+The~automaton~$\Aut_\phi$ has size $\tuple{\EXP{(k+1)}{\size\phi},\allowbreak\EXP{(k+1)}{\size\phi},\allowbreak\EXP{k}{\size\phi}, 1, \EXP{k}{\size\phi}}$. \end{theorem} As a corollary, we get the following results about decision procedures for \MSO via \AAPTA construction: